 Free Parking at Shopping Malls on the Vegas Strip

 You might not have come to the Vegas Strip to shop, but shopping malls can be the perfect place to snag a free spot.
 Find a spot at the Shoppes at Mandalay Place (between Mandalay Bay and the Luxor), the Shops at Crystals (in front of Aria and Vdara) and Fashion Show Mall (across the street from Wynn-Encore).
 Of course, parking at shopping malls is self-park only.

 More Opportunities for Free Parking on the Vegas Strip

 There are other ways to snag free parking, but you’ll need to be willing to spend first.

 Are you a high roller?
 Avid gamblers can earn membership to a hotel’s rewards program, and this can also get you access to free parking and other perks all along the Strip.
 Caesars’ players club members can park for free at Bally’s, Caesars Palace, The Cromwell, Harrah’s, The Linq, Paris and Planet Hollywood, with valet parking included for higher-tier members.
 The Cosmopolitan has its own players’ club rewards program, with free self-parking for all members and free valet for those with more status.

-MGM Resorts have a similar program, called M Life Rewards, that offers free self-parking for vets.
+MGM Resorts has a loyalty program called M Life Rewards, that offers a slew of benefits and discounts.
 The program is good at MGM’s many popular locales along the Strip, including Aria, Bellagio, Excalibur, Luxor, Mandalay Bay, MGM Grand, Mirage, New York-New York and Park MGM.